-1. ALWAYS use 20 lb. white bond 8.5″ x 11″ paper to print your cover letter, book proposal and/or manuscript on.
+ALWAYS use 20 lb. white bond 8.5″ x 11″ paper to print your cover letter, book proposal and/or manuscript on.
 This is your standard printer paper and you can find it in the office supply section of almost any store.
 (Never use colored paper, or any other size or quality of paper.
 Editors all want this specific paper.
 To give them anything else marks you as an amateur and your manuscript will hit the rejection pile before the first word is ever read).

-2. ALWAYS include a self addressed, stamped envelope (SASE) with you submission.
+ALWAYS include a self addressed, stamped envelope (SASE) with you submission.
 This is so that the editor can either mail you a rejection letter, an acceptance letter, or a request to “see more” or “Re-write and re-submit.”

-Make sure to use a standard #10 white business envelope.
-Place a “forever” stamp in the top right hand corner.
-(You want to use a forever stamp because of how often the price of postage changes.
+Why a forever stamp?
+You want to use a forever stamp because of how often the price of postage changes.
 If you use a 44 cents stamp and the price goes up between now and the time the editor gets around to your manuscript, they would then need to add additional postage to your envelope.
 Save them this hassle and expense by simply using a forever stamp.

 ALWAYS stack the contents of your package in this order: SASE on top, 1 page cover letter next, book proposal/manuscript on the bottom.